scrossan/ansible-role-kibana/README.md

 If Elasticsearch is secured with HTTPS, set the CA certificates so that Kibana can verify the connection.

+    kibana_ssl_certificate: ""
+    kibana_ssl_key: ""

+To configure Kibana to serve traffic using HTTPS, set the path to the certificate and key relative to your playbook.

 ## Dependencies

 None.